 Place a pin at the seam – this is the left shoulder mark.
 Place another pin exactly across from the seam, this is your right shoulder seam.
-Now place pins at the two other notches – these are your center front and center back marks.
+Now place pins at the two other notches – these are your centre front and centre back marks.

-Place pins or markings at the center front and center backs of your sweater body, to make it easier.
+Place pins or markings at the centre front and centre backs of your sweater body, to make it easier.

 Now place your neckband on the right side of the sweater neckline, lining up the raw edges.
-Match up the seam on the neckband with the left shoulder seam, and the other notches to the right shoulder seam, center front, and center back, as discussed above.
+Match up the seam on the neckband with the left shoulder seam, and the other notches to the right shoulder seam, centre front, and centre back, as discussed above.

 The neckband will be smaller than the neckline, So slightly stretch the neckband and ease in the neckline to continue pinning all the way around.

-***a note – I messed up and sewed my neckband on my samples with the neckband seam at center back.
-Your neckband seam should be at the left shoulder seam like mentioned above.
+***a note – I messed up and sewed my neckband on my samples with the neckband seam at centre back.
+Your neckband seam should be at the left shoulder seam as mentioned above.

 Press the neckband up, with seam allowance towards the body.
 This is really, really important!!
 Your neckband most likely won’t lay flat and be a bit wavy straight off the sewing machine.
 The only way to get it to lay flat is to press really well to help it conform to the curve of the neckline.

-This step is optional, but adds a nice touch.
-You can topstitch along the seam, on the body of the sweater, using either a zig zag stitch or double needle.
+This step is optional but adds a nice touch.
+You can topstitch along the seam, on the body of the sweater, using either a zig-zag stitch or a double needle.
 This will help the neckband and seam lay flat, as well.

 Also a note – the pattern recommends using a ribbing fabric for the neckband, cuffs, and hem band of view A. It’s recommended, but not necessary!
 You can also just use the same fabric as the body of your sweater, or a different (stable) jersey knit.

-***again – I messed up and sewed my neckband on my samples with the neckband seam at center back.
-Your neckband seam should be at the left shoulder seam like mentioned above.
+***again – I messed up and sewed my neckband on my samples with the neckband seam at centre back.
+Your neckband seam should be at the left shoulder seam as mentioned above.
 Sorry about that, guys!

 Press the seam open or to one side.